isc-projects/kea/doc/sphinx/arm/ext-radius.rst

 -  ``reselect-subnet-address`` (default ``false``) - enables subnet reselection according to the value of the Framed-IP-Address or, respectively, the Framed-IPv6-Address attribute from the RADIUS access response.
-With this flag enabled, if the IP address is not in range of the currently selected subnet, but is in range of another subnet that is selectable with regards to other criteria, the latter subnet is selected and used further in the lease assignment process.
+With this flag enabled, if the IP address is not in the range of the currently selected subnet, but is in the range of another subnet that is selectable with regards to other criteria, the latter subnet is selected and used further in the lease assignment process.